quintenvandamme/nothing_archive/README.md

 # Nothing Archive

-This repository indexes OTA update files for the Nothing Phone 1, 2, 2a, 2a Plus, and CMF Phone 1.
-It also includes Magisk-patched boot images and fastboot files for specific models.
-These resources have been sourced from the platforms listed below and are mirrored on [archive.org](https://archive.org) for archival purposes.
+This repository contains firmware files for Nothing Phone 1, 2, 2a, 2a plus and CMF Phone 1.
+The firmware files are sourced from the official OTA servers and are mirrored here for archival purposes.

 ## Downloads
 Here is a list of all the firmware files available for download: